cosmos/governance/Auth.md

 ### Potential implications
 #### Decreasing the value of `MaxMemoCharacters`
-Decreasing the value of `MaxMemoCharacters` may break the functionality of applications that rely upon the data in the memo field to eg. sort transactions.
+Decreasing the value of `MaxMemoCharacters` will decrease the character limit for each transaction memo.
+This may break the functionality of applications that rely upon the data in the memo field.
 For example, an exchange may use a common deposit address for all of its users, and then individualize account deposits using the memo field.
-If the memo field suddenly decreased, the exchange may no longer be able to sort transactions.
+If the memo field suddenly decreased, the exchange may no longer automatically sort its users' transactions.

 #### Increasing the value of `MaxMemoCharacters`
-Increasing the value of `MaxMemoCharacters` may --> **to do** <--
+Increasing the value of `MaxMemoCharacters` will increase the character limit for each transaction memo.
+This may enable new functionality for applications that use transaction memos.
+It may also enable an increase in the amount of data in each block, leading to an increased storage need for the blockchain and [state bloat](https://thecontrol.co/state-growth-a-look-at-the-problem-and-its-solutions-6de9d7634b0b).

 ## 2. `TxSigLimit`
 ### The max number of signatures per transaction